Sparkpoint Price Tops $0.0000 on Exchanges (SRK)

 Sparkpoint Token Trading

-Sparkpoint can be purchased on these cryptocurrency exchanges: P2PB2B and Hotbit.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Sparkpoint directly using U.S. dollars.
-Investors seeking to acquire Sparkpoint should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Sparkpoint using one of the aforementioned exchanges.
+Sparkpoint can be traded on these cryptocurrency exchanges: P2PB2B and Hotbit.
+It is usually not possible to buy alternative cryptocurrencies such as Sparkpoint directly using U.S. dollars.
+Investors seeking to trade Sparkpoint should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Sparkpoint using one of the aforementioned exchanges.

 Receive News & Updates for Sparkpoint Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sparkpoint and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.